 We do this only where you have specifically indicated that you consent to receive such communications, for example, e.g. by ticking a box or emailing the editor requesting to receive the newsletter .
 You can withdraw your consent at any time by contacting us at [involvementmatters@phc.ox.ac.uk or [01865 617198] or by clicking unsubscribe on any edition of the newsletter.
 In this event, we will stop any processing as soon as we can.
 However, this will not affect the lawfulness of any processing carried out before your withdrawal of consent

 This processing is necessary to meet our contractual obligations to you, to take steps requested by you prior to entering into a contract or to meet our legitimate interests.
-Information processed for this purpose includes, but is not limited to [INSERT EXAMPLES OF INFORMATION]];
+Information processed for this purpose includes, but is not limited to your name and email address.

 [For purposes arising from your use of this website, for example, [to ensure that we understand who uses our site and how our site is used] [and to improve our site and ensure it is secure].
 This processing occurs because it is necessary to meet our legitimate interests in operating this website.
-Information processed for this purpose includes, but is not limited to [INSERT EXAMPLES OF INFORMATION].]
+Information processed for this purpose includes, but is not limited to your name and email address.

 We will only use your data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another related reason and that reason is compatible with the original purpose.
 If we need to use your data for an unrelated purpose, we will seek your consent to use it for that new purpose.